psdesign1 - Fotolia

 In the market since the early 2000s, Z-Wave is interoperable, meaning all Z-Wave devices can speak to and understand each other.

 "Interoperability and backward compatibility are two key features of the Z-Wave technology," Pedersen said.
-"This is where there is a big difference between Z-Wave and the rest."

 So, what about Wi-Fi?
 Gartner analyst Mark Hung said that very early on, Wi-Fi supported mesh networking with 802.11s; however, because there was never a certification program for it from the Wi-Fi Alliance, it was not widely implemented or adopted.
 But there has been a renewed effort to allow Wi-Fi to implement mesh networking, but it's not quite ready yet.